BillJesser/Motion-Backend/README.md

 # Motion Backend API Contracts

-All endpoints return JSON and are deployed behind the same base URL (see the `ApiEndpoint` stack output).
-Unless noted otherwise, responses include the header `Content-Type: application/json` and `Access-Control-Allow-Origin: *`.
+All endpoints return JSON and share the same base URL (see the `ApiEndpoint` CDK output).
+Unless noted, responses include `Content-Type: application/json` and `Access-Control-Allow-Origin: *`.

 ---

 ## Authentication

 ### POST `/auth/signup`
-Create a Cognito user and store a corresponding profile.
-A verification email is sent automatically; the account remains unconfirmed until `/auth/confirm-signup` succeeds.
+Register a user with Cognito and create a profile record.
+A verification email is sent automatically.

 **Request Body**
 ```json